Design and characterization of electronic fractals

-\textit{Introduction:} Fractals, structures with self-repeating patterns at any length scale and a non-integer dimension~\cite{Mandelbrot}, are pervasive in nature and emerge in a wide variety of research areas, such as polymers~\cite{Newkome}, porous systems~\cite{Yu}, stretchable electronics~\cite{Fan}, electrical storage~\cite{Dubal, Thekkekara2017} and disordered solids~\cite{Soukoulis}.
-On the quantum level, however, fractal structures and fractal behavior are much less common.
-Typical examples are the Hofstadter butterfly and the quantum Hall resistivity curve in a 2D electron gas~\cite{Hofstadter, Dean, Ponomarenko, Hunt, Smet, Goerbig}.
-In disordered electronic systems, the wave functions at the transition from a localized to delocalized regime exhibit a multi-fractal behavior~\cite{Evers}.
-Electronic fractals, i.e. structures in which electrons are confined to a fractal geometry, have been studied from a theoretical perspective only.
-In the 80s, renormalization group (RG) methods were used to show that fractal confinement must result in recurrent patterns in the energy spectrum~\cite{Domany, Ghez, Andrade1989, Andrade1991, Kappertz, Wang}.
-In the spatial domain, both extended and localized electronic states were predicted.
-More recent simulations of quantum transport in fractals revealed that the conductance fluctuations are related to the fractal dimension~\cite{Katsnelson}, and that the conductance in a \Spi fractal shows scale-invariant properties~\cite{Chakrabarti, Liu, Lin}.
-Experimentally, molecular fractal structures have been made with self-assembly of nanoscale \Spi hexagons~\cite{Newkome} and triangles with DNA~\cite{Rothemund}, and small aromatic molecules~\cite{Shang, Li}.
-However, well-defined fractal structures that confine electrons have not been reported.
-Moreover, until recently, the experimental techniques did not allow for a full characterization of energy-resolved wave functions.
+Fractals have been investigated in a wide variety of research areas, ranging from polymers~\cite{Newkome}, porous systems~\cite{Yu}, electrical storage~\cite{Dubal} and stretchable electronics~\cite{Fan} down to molecular\cite{Newkome, Rothemund, Shang, Li} and plasmonic\cite{Nicola} fractals.
+On the quantum level, fractality emerges in the behavior of electrons under perpendicular magnetic fields (Hofstadter butterfly~\cite{Hofstadter}, quantum Hall resistivity curve~\cite{Pan, Goerbig}).
+In addition, a multi-fractal behavior has been observed for the wavefunctions at the transition from a localized to delocalized regime in disordered electronic systems~\cite{Morgenstern, Richardella, Evers}.
+However, these systems do not allow one to study the influence of non-integer dimensions on the electronic properties.
+Geometric electronic fractals, in which electrons are confined to a self-similar fractal geometry with a dimension between one and two, have only been studied from a theoretical perspective.
+For these fractals, a recurrent pattern in the density of states as well as extended and localized electronic states were predicted~\cite{Domany, Ghez, Andrade1989, Wang}.
+Recently, simulations of quantum transport in fractals revealed that the conductance fluctuations are related to the fractal dimension~\cite{Katsnelson}, and that the conductance in a \Spi fractal shows scale-invariant properties~\cite{Chakrabarti, Liu, Lin}.